 74. Defendant has been and now is directly infringing by, among other things, practicing all the steps of the '116 Patent and/or directing, controlling, and obtaining benefits from its subsidiaries, partners, distributors, and retailers practicing all the steps of the '116 Patent.
-Specifically, Defendant imports the Accused Products into the United States, operates a website that offers for sale the Accused Products (see, e.g., Exhibits A teaches
+Specifically, Defendant imports the Accused Products into the United States; offers for sale and sells the Accused Products via its own online store (see Exhibits A & B), has partnered with resellers to offer for sale and sell the Accused sales of the Accused Products to U.S. customers via such outlets (see id.).

-& B), has partnered with resellers to offer for sale and sell the Accused Products in the United States (see, e.g., Exhibits C & D), generates revenue from sales of the Accused Products to U.S. customers via said channels. (see id.); and has attended trade shows in the United States where it has demonstrated the Accused Products (see, e.g., Exhibit G).
+Products in the United States (see, e.g., Exhibits C & D), and generates revenue from

-75. The Accused Products infringe claims of the '116 Patent, such as Claim 14 which
+75. The Accused Products infringe claims of the '116 Patent, such as Claim 14 which teaches